 Growing Sun Medicine

 This plant thrives in our area.
 Come September, there’s goldenrod and asters everywhere!
 They self planted themselves on the edge of my bee and butterfly garden, taming my tansy which otherwise might have taken over.
-They are easy to transplant but even easier- just stop mowing most of your yard.
+They are easy to transplant but even easier- just stop mowing at least parts of your yard.
+Around Haliburton you’ll likely see asters and goldenrod fill these spots.
 The pollinators will be pleased.

 Avoid if allergic to other plants in the aster family.